Funding for these projects came from the NSW Government Coast and estuary management program.

 The program funded 19 projects in the implementation stream with $2,666,175; 4 projects from the reserve list with $260,750; 1 significant open coastal hazard project received $5,505,000; and 21 projects in the planning stream with $1,671,100.

 Ballina Shire Council

 This project will undertake riverbank stabilisation and rehabilitation along Emigrant Creek from Tintenbar downstream to the intersection of Old Bangalow Road and Tamarind Drive (just north of Ballina).
 The riparian zone is currently either bare of vegetation or dominated by weed infestation.
-In some areas the banks are badly eroded and as a result the creek has a very high sediment load.
-Weeds will be killed and/or removed, endemic plants species planted and erosion and banks stabilised to prevent further erosion.
+In some areas, the banks are badly eroded and as a result the creek has a very high sediment load.
+Weeds will be killed and/or removed, endemic plant species planted, and erosion and banks stabilised to prevent further erosion.